lexatlas-org/lexatlas-semantic-kernel/readme-02- AI Foundary Deployment Tutorial.md

 # 02 - AI Foundary Deployment Tutorial

+---

+## ⚠️ Important Note

+> **Currently, there is a known issue affecting the automated creation of AI Hub and AI Project resources.**
+>
+> As a temporary workaround, we recommend manually creating the **AI Hub** and **AI Project** through the Azure Portal using the standard graphical interface.
+Once created, these resources can still be referenced and configured within your deployment pipeline.
+>
+> Our team is actively working on resolving this bug in the Bicep module to restore full automation.

+---

 This manual provides step-by-step instructions for deploying a complete AI infrastructure on Azure using Bash scripts and Bicep templates.

 ---